You are currently viewing Horse and Trap on the Kennet and Avon Canal: A Chance Encounter on Film

 Capturing the Scene with Classic Film Photography

-Shooting with the Bronica ETRSi, a medium format film camera from the 1970s / ’80s, brought a particular quality to the images—one that digital simply can’t replicate.
+Shooting with the Bronica ETRSi, a medium format film camera from the 1970s/’80s, brought a particular quality to the images — one that digital simply can’t replicate.
 The Kentmere Pan 100 film has a lovely grain structure and a subtle tonal range that lends itself beautifully to scenes with rich texture and natural contrast.

-Why the Kennet and Avon Canal is a Treasure for Photographers
+Why the Kennet and Avon Canal Is a Treasure for Photographers

 Stretching from Reading to Bath, the Kennet and Avon Canal is a haven for wildlife, walkers, and anyone looking for a slower way to travel.
-It’s also a treasure trove for photographers, offering reflections, rustic textures, and the occasional surprise—like a horse and trap—around every bend.
+It’s also a treasure trove for photographers, offering reflections, rustic textures, and the occasional surprise — like a horse and trap — around every bend.

 Scenes like this one are becoming increasingly rare.
 To see it in action, and to be able to photograph it authentically on black and white film, was something truly special.